 With extreme weather such as floods and heatwaves making headlines year on year, the urgency is more obvious.
-However, the need to act now means that companies must accelerate their strategic reorientation and make massive investments at an unprecedented pace.20 This requires a radical change in industries such as heavy manufacturing that are not used to such sudden moves due to the long lifetime of their assets.21 regulation, firms' investments in green technologies, and economic outcomes such as financial performance, competitiveness, and productivity has been much debated.22 At first, government attempts to have companies reduce emissions were seen as driving up costs and harming firm-level productivity.23
+However, the need to act now means that companies must accelerate their strategic reorientation and make massive investments at an unprecedented pace.
+This requires a radical change in industries such as heavy manufacturing that are not used to such sudden moves due to the long lifetime of their assets.
+It